 Everyone we know is busy.
 Suburban streets are a constant flow of cars pulling in and out of their driveways.
 We drive to and from work, kid activities and household errands with no more than a vague wave to our neighbors when we pass by.
 Wouldn’t it be nice to spend a little more time with the people who share our street?
+A block party is the perfect solution.

 A block party is a great way to spend a sunny day and get to know your neighbors better.
 Set up the party in the middle of your street, gather the food, entertainment and of course, the neighbors for an easy party right outside your door.